Al Letson: Comics

+In 2025 Letson wrote Mister Terrific: Year One.
+A retelling and updating of Mister Terrific's origin story.
+A six issue limited series, Letson redefined the character, with artist Valentine DeLandro, Edwin Galmon, Marissa Louise, and Lucas Gatton.

 Public radio

 In 2007, Letson discovered a radio competition called the Public Radio Talent Quest.
 The program, organized by the Public Radio Exchange (PRX) and the Corporation for Public Broadcasting (CPB), used the competition as an open search for new public radio talent.
 The five-round competition began with more than 1,400 applicants and was voted on by fans, professionals and celebrity judges.
 Letson submitted a pilot for State of the Re:Union, and was chosen as one of three winners.
 From there, Letson's State of the Re:Union and Glynn Washington's Snap Judgement Radio were awarded funding by the CPB.

 The first season of State of the Re:Union aired in 2010 and the show continued for six seasons, ending in 2015.
 State of the Re:Union won 3 consecutive Edward R. Murrow awards, 2 NABJ Awards, 3 NLGJA Awards, and a Peabody in 2015.

 In 2013, Letson hosted pilots of Reveal, a podcast/public radio show from PRX and The Center for Investigative Reporting.
 The first pilot of Reveal received a Peabody and went into full production in 2014.
 Letson went on to become the full-time host of the program.
 He received the 2020 Gerald Loeb Award for Audio for the episode "Amazon: Behind the Smiles".

 In 2016, Letson began hosting his own story podcast, Errthang Show!.

-In 2021, hosted a radio show Mississippi Goddam: The Ballad of Billy Joe (nominated for Peabody Award).
+In 2021, he hosted a radio show Mississippi Goddam: The Ballad of Billy Joe (nominated for Peabody Award).